top of page

 The world of reference genome assembly moves rapidly.
 In accordance with this, ERGA and our Pilot Project Teams have made significant strides towards generating high-quality reference genomes, with over 98 species (and counting!) currently at various stages of this process.

-PILOT PROJECT - OFFICIAL GUIDELINES
+PILOT PROJECT - OFFICIAL RESOURCES

 A large, collaborative, and pioneering effort such as the ERGA Pilot Project comes with a number of logistical challenges.